ian-cawood/personal-site/content/blog/2020/milks.md

 ---
 title: The lactose tax
 date: "2020-10-12"
-description: "Why do I pay so much more for alternative milks at a coffee shop?"
+excerpt: "Why do I pay so much more for alternative milks at a coffee shop?"
 ---

 My friends may have heard me complain about this one before.
 I'm so dumbfounded that this is still a thing.
 And I know it's not the worst problem in the world.
 But seriously why does it cost 20-40% more for a coffee when I want soy/oat milk.